 Lowenstein Sandler announced today the release of its 2018 Pro Bono Report, which details the firm’s pro bono and community service efforts last year and marks the 10th anniversary of the firm’s Lowenstein Center for the Public Interest.
 In 2018, Lowenstein dedicated more than 19,000 hours of pro bono work spread among 600 clients.
 Much of that time was focused on the Center’s core practice areas, including immigration, civil and human rights, and criminal justice.

-“Since the Center’s founding in 2009, Lowenstein has made significant and purposeful investments in our communities through our pro bono time and financial support,” said Gary M. Wingens, Chairman and Managing Partner of the firm.
+“Since the Center’s founding in 2009, Lowenstein has made significant and purposeful investments in our communities through our pro bono time and financial support,” said Gary M. Wingens, Chair and Managing Partner of the firm.
 “Over the past 10 years, we have dedicated more than 216,000 pro bono hours to serving over 2,200 clients.
 I am proud to be a part of a firm that advances social justice and promotes civic engagement to help people and communities in need.”

 “Over the past 10 years, we have represented clients ranging from immigrant children to tenants facing eviction to survivors of domestic violence,” said Catherine Weiss, partner and Chair of the Lowenstein Center for the Public Interest.
 “Our work is more important than ever.
 We engineer and maintain vital community connections to create meaningful opportunities to serve the people and causes that move us.
 I’m proud of the network of volunteers, legal service organizations, and corporate partners that we’ve built to address the injustices marginalized groups face every day.”